How Much Do Nurse Midwives Make?

 Comparing Nurse Midwife Salaries to Other Nursing Professions

-Strategies to Boost Your Income as a Nurse Midwife
+Strategies to Boost Nurse Midwife Income

+1. Consider Earning Certifications: Obtaining additional certifications, such as from the American Midwifery Certification Board, can enhance your qualifications and make you eligible for higher-paying roles.
 Seeking certifications can validate your expertise in your specialization and serve as an additional endorsement of your nursing skills.
 Acquiring the Certified Nurse Midwife credential from the American Midwifery Certification Board can enhance your employability and potentially lead to higher pay.

 How much do CNMs earn annually?